 With a student body highly engaged in matters of social justice and home to the largest concentration of refugee and migration scholars in North America, York students, staff, faculty and alumni work to welcome refugees into our communities, raise awareness of refugee and forced migration issues and to improve the policies surrounding them.

 With these goals in mind, the Syria Response and Refugee Initiative, as well as many York student groups are participating in an Amnestie internationale, Amnesty International Canada and Canadian Council for Refugees inspired “Refugees Welcome Here!” campaign, a sentiment and approach that will continue long after the immediate campaign is over.
 Both hyperlinks contain valuable resources on the campaign from each organization.
 You can view and take the Refugees Welcome Here! pledge at this link.

 Refugees Welcome Here!

-Within Toronto, the York University Syria Response and Refugee Initiative, the Centre for Refugee Studies and Osgoode Hall Law School are members of the 2016 Refugee Rights Month Coalition, part of a group organizing and highlighting a month-long series of events in the city.
-At the coalition’s request the City of Toronto has agreed to recognize April as Refugee Rights Awareness Month.
-The group has issued a press release encouraging Canadians to commemorate Refugee Rights Month 2016 .
+Within Toronto, the York University Syria Response and Refugee Initiative (SRRI), the Centre for Refugee Studies, Osgoode Hall Law School and Amnesty International at York University were members of the 2017 Refugee Rights Month Planning Committee, part of a city-wide group organizing and highlighting a month-long series of events to highlight the importance of refugee rights.
+At the committee’s request the City of Toronto agreed to recognize April 2017 as Refugee Rights Awareness Month.